tacaro/TeamTermite/README.md

 - Data to collect: residence time in/outside of patches, dung counts, run/tumble ratio.
 - Save trajectories, agent internal state, and landscape snapshots for post-processing!
 - Animations!

+Notes on model:
+- Have the agents remove less grass.
+Current might lead to idiosyncratic behavior between agents.
+- Set z values of trajectories to be super high so they are always on top of the heatmap plot.